-You can ensure your law firm is making headway on the traffic driven from SERPs by consistently creating and sharing quality content informed by data about what people want to know.
-One way to do this is by designating an online content marketing writer who works with your SEO expert.
-On the other hand, many firms choose to partner directly with an SEO agency to ensure the content represents both their values and SEO best practices.
+You can ensure your law firm is making headway on the website users driven from SERPs by consistently creating and sharing quality content informed by data about what people want to know.
+One way to do this is by designating an online content marketing writer who works with your SEO expert to publish content on your site — and not just on social media.
+On the other hand, many firms choose to partner directly with an SEO agency to ensure the content represents both their values and law firm SEO service best practices.

 If the attorneys in your law firm are licensed to practice in multiple states, you may also want to consider playing in the bigger pond, in which case you’ll also need to compete with more firms.
 With expanded visibility, your firm can become a contender for high-profile cases like class-action lawsuits, which can result in significant payouts for clients and attorneys alike.

 Using SEO to rank in organic searches is tantamount to staying competitive.
-Organic searches are the dominant channel of web traffic, and consumers themselves trust Google’s algorithm user experience and rely on it for service and content at a rate that is growing faster than even organic social media, according to BrightEdge Research.
+Organic searches are the dominant channel of website users, and consumers themselves trust Google’s algorithm user experience and rely on it for service and content at a rate that is growing faster than even organic social media, according to BrightEdge Research.

 Companies that are already intentionally using SEO demonstrate that there is no one-size-fits-all approach to increasing organic traffic.
 But there are a variety of research-supported methods law firms can use to increase their search engine rankings to get clicks that turn into conversions.